Slavery and human trafficking statement (2020-21)

 All policies are subject to a robust assurance process, and agreed by the relevant board or committee.
 This can include councillors, senior officers and/or partner organisations.

-Employee Code of Conduct (August 2017) - Durham County Council expects high standards of conduct from its employees.
+Code of Values, Behaviours and Conduct (2019) - Durham County Council expects high standards of conduct from its employees.
 This code sets out the minimum standards expected of all employees, including treating others with dignity and respect and in fair and impartial manner in line with the Council Equality policy.
 Employees will adhere to all standards set out it in the code inclusive of procurement activity.

 Confidential Reporting Code (August 2017) - Durham County Council confidential reporting (whistleblowing) code reiterates a commitment to the highest possible standards of openness, honesty and accountability.
 'Whistleblowing' is the term used when an employee passes on information concerning wrongdoing.
 Often referred to as 'making a disclosure' or 'blowing the whistle'.
 The code applies to employees, former employees, job applicants, and agency staff working for the council, contractors and suppliers.
 All individuals to whom the code applies can utilise it to report any concerns that may infer a heightened risk of modern slavery or human trafficking in relation to Council activities and/or its supply chains.

-Corporate Procurement Strategy (2016 - 2018) - Thecovers the period up to the financial year of 2018 and is in line with the Altogether Better vision of the Council.
+Corporate Procurement Strategy (2016 - 2019 - Under Review) - The current strategy () covers the period up to the financial year of 2019 and is in line with the Altogether Better vision of the Council (replaced by Our Vision 2035).
 The Council aims to ensure that all commissioning and procurement activities carried out in collaboration do so in an economically, environmentally and socially responsible manner.
-This includes ensuring high-risk works and services are subject to effective evaluation, and contributing to community cohesion by addressing equalities issues in the supply chain.
+This includes ensuring high-risk works and services are subject to effective evaluation and contributing to community cohesion by addressing equalities issues in the supply chain.
+Corporate Procurement staff recently completed the Chartered Institute of Procurement and Supply (CIPS) training for Ethical Procurement & Supply and in turn, now utilise the Corporate Ethics kitemark.

 Safeguarding People in our Communities - The Council has a duty to safeguard people in our communities and for ensuring policies are in place to protect vulnerable groups from harm and abuse.
 The Care Act 2014 sets out duties in relation to safeguarding adults and for children the duty comes from the Children Act 1989.
 Working Together to Safeguard Children 2018 sets out the expectations of all agencies involved in the safeguarding function.
 All Children and Adult Care teams of the Council hold responsibilities to meet these duties on a daily basis.